danieleongari/pandas-chaining-ninja/README.md

 See `test_05`.

+### Operate on certain subset of columns
-### Sum columns that start with a string
+Practical example: sum columns that start with a certain string.

-Since it is somewhat impractical to use MultiIndex columns in pandas (IMHO), if you want to specify a subset of columns it is usually more convenient to pre/post-pend a string and use [pandas `filter`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.filter.html) to select them.
+Rational: since it is somewhat impractical to use MultiIndex columns in pandas (IMHO), if you want to specify a subset of columns it is usually more convenient to pre/post-pend a string and use [pandas `filter`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.filter.html) to select them.

-For example we want to sum the attributes `attr` of `df.columns = ["ID", "attr_1", "attr_2", "attr_3", "value", "notes"]`:
+Here, we want to sum the attributes `attr` of `df.columns = ["ID", "attr_1", "attr_2", "attr_3", "value", "notes"]`:
 ```python
 (
     df